andersnb/tidy-data/README.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

 ## Data Ingest and Transformations
-Below are the steps that were used to read and transform the raw data.
+The file **run_analysis.R** in this repository can be used to generate the tidy dataset from the raw dataset.
+Below are the steps that the script takes to read and transform the raw data.

 1. The test data values (contained in "test/X_test.txt") were read in.